ghilger16/gh-expense-tracker/README.md

 ## Expense Tracker

-A budget tool written in Javascript, HTML and CSS - uses React with Bootrap
+A budget tool written in Javascript, HTML and CSS - uses React with Bootstrap

 Try it [here](https://gh-expense-tracker.herokuapp.com)